leejowyn/SavFood/public_html/README.txt

+- The files are in the public_html file

 - Please create a database with the name "savfood", and import the sql file in this database.

 - Only restaurant that are now selling food box will be shown in the restaurants result page.